Newag 19WE: Production

 Newag began building the prototype, funded by the manufacturer, in 2007.
 The unit was first presented on 10 September 2008 during the XVIII Economic Forum in Krynica-Zdrój, and its global premiere (in a shortened three-car version) occurred on September 23 at the InnoTrans trade fair in Berlin.

 In the spring of 2009, the prototype was extended to a six-car version, designated as 20WE.
 In mid-May of that year, this unit was tested at the Railway Institute's experimental track in Węglewo near Żmigród and received an operating permit from the Office of Rail Transport.

-On June 15, Szybka Kolej Miejska in Warsaw ordered 4 units of the 19WE type.
+On June 15, Rapid Urban Railway (Warsaw) in Warsaw ordered 4 units of the 19WE type.
 For the production of the first two units, parts from the prototype 20WE were used.

 End of production

-Subsequent tenders for Szybka Kolej Miejska in Warsaw required low-floor units, disqualifying the 19WE/20WE.
+Subsequent tenders for Rapid Urban Railway (Warsaw) in Warsaw required low-floor units, disqualifying the 19WE/20WE.
 The first of these tenders, for 13 EMUs, was won by Pesa, which proposed the Elf model.
 The next tender, for 6 EMUs, was again won by Newag, but due to the low-floor requirement, Newag proposed a new type, the 35WE, later named Impuls.
 The 19WE served as the basis for the new design, with both trains sharing some common features.

 Outside the Warsaw rail network, high platforms also exist in the Tricity area (on lines operated by Szybka Kolej Miejska in Tricity).
 However, instead of purchasing new units, the decision was made to modernize the existing ones.

 Additional tests

-In November 2010, Koleje Dolnośląskie announced a tender for the delivery of 5 EMUs.
+In November 2010, Lower Silesian Railways announced a tender for the delivery of 5 EMUs.
 The tender specifications required proof of delivery of 5 EMUs with an operating permit for a speed of 160 km/h.
 Newag, not meeting this requirement, appealed to the National Appeal Chamber, resulting in a reduction of the experience requirement to 3 EMUs, but the speed requirement remained unchanged.
 To meet this requirement, Newag conducted additional tests on one of the 19WE units after adding a second driver's seat.
-As a result, the unit received an operating permit for 160 km/h, a speed for which it was originally designed, although not required by Szybka Kolej Miejska in Warsaw.
-Ultimately, on 17 October 2011, Koleje Dolnośląskie signed a contract with Newag for the delivery of 5 EMUs of type 31WE.
+As a result, the unit received an operating permit for 160 km/h, a speed for which it was originally designed, although not required by Rapid Urban Railway (Warsaw) in Warsaw.
+Ultimately, on 17 October 2011, Lower Silesian Railways signed a contract with Newag for the delivery of 5 EMUs of type 31WE.